 Special Instructions to Applicants

-- Ability to teach undergraduate engineering courses and mentor
+- Ability to teach undergraduate and graduate software

 - Ability to deal effectively with a diverse range of learners